South Africa: Why Countries Acquire and Abandon Nuclear Bombs

 Threats from the United Nations may have driven South Africa to acquire the bomb, but the promise of international reintegration and influence played a large part in the apartheid government’s decision to give up its nuclear weapons.

 As more countries joined the NPT, South African leaders embraced the potential benefits of joining the treaty, which included the rehabilitation of its international reputation.
-Rehabilitation didn’t just mean getting on the same page as majority of countries.
+Rehabilitation didn’t just mean getting on the same page as the majority of countries.
 It meant participating in international sporting events and the global economy, from which South Africa had been isolated.
 Apartheid South Africa was barred from participating in the Olympics, as well as major international competitions like the football and rugby world cups.
 At the same time, European countries imposed trade sanctions, the world’s major oil producers established an oil embargo, and major financial institutions in the United States and Japan refused to do business in South Africa.

 In 1991, South Africa officially ended its policy of apartheid.
 That same year, it joined the NPT as a nonnuclear country.